Model for Asia Countries using Global Competitiveness Index (GCI) Data

 Summary

-is another critical factor to determine the lowest-level and middle-level countries.
-From the result of the analysis, to become advanced countries, I suggest developing countries should strengthen the capabilities of infrastructure
+From the data set of the Global Competitiveness Index (GCI), the key factors that determine the national competitiveness and productivity have been identified.
+I notice that the Infrastructure is the most important factor to become the advanced countries.
+Innovation and Sophistication Factors (IF) is another critical factor to determine the lowest-level and middle-level countries.
+From the result of the analysis, to become advanced countries, I suggest developing countries should strengthen the capabilities of infrastructure, business sophistication, and innovation.